Tyce Diorio: Choreography for So You Think You Can Dance

 Dioro has choreographed for the Lifetime TV show, Drop Dead Diva, which featured Paula Abdul and some of SYTYCD past finalists including Mollee Gray(S6), William Wingfield(S4) & Joy Spears(S2).

 He was also special guest choreographer in So You Think You Can Dance (Poland) (season 6) and So You Think You Can Dance (Ukraine) (season 4).
 He helped the judges to pick the top 14 dancers in both shows.

-He is also featured as the choreographer in the Taylor Swift video Shake it Off, along another SYTYCD alumni Fik-Shun.